buu342/N64-UNFLoader/UNFLoader/README.md

 </br>

 ### How to Build UNFLoader for Linux
-You need to have the FTDI driver installed (This is in the [requirements](#system-requirements) section so you should've already done this step), as well as ncurses.
-Install ncurses by invoking:
+First, you need to install the dependencies.
+These are ncurses, libftdi, and libusb.
+Those can be installed in Ubuntu like so:

 ```
 sudo apt-get install libncurses5-dev libncursesw5-dev libftdi1-dev libusb-1.0-0-dev